-These switches employ a wire-speed, non-blocking switching fabric.
+The SF-4024FL employs a wire-speed, non-blocking switching fabric.
 This permits simultaneous wire-speed transport of multiple packets at low latency on all ports.
-These switches also features full-duplex capability on all ports, which effectively doubles the bandwidth of each connection.
+This switch also features full-duplex capability on all ports, which effectively doubles the bandwidth of each connection.